Excessive sweating in elderly female: GP Guide

 How is the cause of excessive sweating diagnosed?

 It usually starts with a chat.
-Your doctor will ask things like:- When did the sweating start?
+Your doctor or another qualified health practitioner will ask things like:- When did the sweating start?

 - Where does it happen on your body?